COOKIES AND PERSONAL DATA POLICY

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, storing your preferences, and generally enable us to improve the performance of our website.
 Cookies make the interaction between you and the website faster and easier.

-Cookies may be set by the website you are visiting (‘first party cookies’) or they may be set by other websites who run content on the page you are viewing (‘third-party cookies’).
+Cookies may be set by the website you are visiting (‘first party cookies’) or they may be set by other websites that run content on the page you are viewing (‘third-party cookies’).

-You can find out more about the way cookies work on www.cookiecentral.com.
+You can find out more about the way cookies work at www.cookiecentral.com.

 What’s in a cookie?

 A cookie is a simple text file that is stored on your computer or mobile device by a website’s server and only that server will be able to retrieve or read the contents of that cookie.
 Each cookie is unique to your web browser.
 It will contain some anonymous information such as a unique identifier and the site name and some digits and numbers.

 Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart, or make use of e-billing services.

 Analytical/performance cookies.
 They allow us to recognize and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.